Cybersecurity for Law Firms

-Partners in Regulatory Compliance provides an array of cybersecurity services to law firms in the greater New York Tri-State area.
+Partners in Regulatory Compliance provides cybersecurity services to law firms in the New York City area.

 While the FBI issued a warning to large law firms in March of 2016 that hackers were targeting their confidential client information,1 it was a very public ransomware attack on one of the world’s largest a year later that alarmed the entire community.2 The breach at DLA Piper, an organization with lawyers in over 40 countries, forced the firm’s leadership to shut down its entire U.S. IT infrastructure for days costing the firm 15,000 hours of overtime pay and countless other undisclosed expenses in addition to significant lost productivity.3